rockroman/PP3_The_Coach/README.md

 ### Frameworks & Tools

-- [Lucidchart](https://www.lucidchart.com/) was used to draw program flowchart
+- [Lucidchart](https://www.lucidchart.com/) was used to draw a program flowchart

 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Cloud Platform](https://cloud.google.com/cloud-console/) was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
-- [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store players details
+- [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store player's details
 - [Heroku Platform](https://dashboard.heroku.com/) was used to deploy the project into live environment
 - [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used in the footer below the program terminal
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)